On this page

 What are the best tags for YouTube videos?

 There are no specific best tags for YouTube videos.
-Each tag you add should be relevant to your YouTube channel genre and video.
+Choose tags relevant to your YouTube channel genre and video's topic.

 What should I do if I misspell a YouTube hashtag?

 If you accidentally misspell a hashtag, the chances are viewers might do the same.
-You can include tags of commonly misspelled words to capture a wider audience along with the right spelling.
+You can include tags of commonly misspelled words along with the right spellings to capture a wider audience.

 Why are my tags not showing on YouTube?